ben-biddington/Signal-Desktop-Development-Guide/how/how-set-up-as-standalone-device-works.md

 In order to get Signal Dekstop running locally, you need to be able to connect it to a phone.

-When runining locally, it does not connect to production so connecting with your real account cannot work.
+When running locally, it does not connect to production so connecting with your real account cannot work.

 Instead you can do this, (from the contributing guide):